SteveLeungYL/WaterTracker/README.md

 - [ ] Wave animation glitches at the start of the application.
   - [x] Partially avoided by uplift `waveOffset` to parent view (not ideal).
 - [ ] Fix the widget recommendation name being the same for all widgets.
-- [ ] (Bug) Widget data out of sync if another device updates the HealthKit data.
-Can HealthKit data correctly propagate between devices?
+- [ ] (Bug) Widget data is out of sync if another device updates the HealthKit data.
+How do I correctly propagate HealthKit data when the app is not active, or even worse, when the device is locked?

 See the [open issues](https://github.com/SteveLeungYL/WaterTracker/issues) for a full list of proposed features and known issues.